-First, while it is true that Paul was granted some rather unusual liberties, as mentioned earlier (see 28:16, 30-31), nonetheless, he was still a prisoner.
+First, while it is true that Paul was granted some rather unusual liberties, as mentioned earlier (see Acts 28:16, 30-31), nonetheless, he was still a prisoner.
 This circumstance in itself imposes considerable stress.
-Hence, in his correspondence, he refers to himself as “the prisoner of Christ” (Ephesians 3:1) or “the prisoner of the Lord” (4:1), who is an “ambassador in chains” (6:20).
-Chains were commonly viewed as an object of shame (cf. 2 Timothy 1:16).
-Note the multiple references to his “bonds” or to his state as a “prisoner” (Philippians 1:7, 13, 14, 17; Colossians 4:18; Philemon 1, 9, 23).
+Hence, in his correspondence, he refers to himself as “the prisoner of Christ” (Eph.
+3:1) or “the prisoner of the Lord” (Eph.
+4:1), who is an “ambassador in chains” (6:20).
+Chains were commonly viewed as an object of shame (cf. 2 Tim.
+1:16).
+Note the multiple references to his “bonds” or to his state as a “prisoner” (Phil.
+1:7, 13, 14, 17; Col. 4:18; Phile.
+1, 9, 23).
 It is obvious that the apostle’s status as a prisoner was a constant reminder of the sacrifices that sometimes are a necessary component of the Christian life.

 Second, there is another factor which doubtless was a source of considerable grief to this rugged soldier of Jesus—as reflected even in a letter known for its joyful tone (the Philippian epistle).
 It was a spiritual wound more devastating than any physical injury.